Whitbread (LON:WTB) Shares Down 11.3% - Here's Why

 Whitbread Trading Down 11.3%

-Whitbread (LON:WTB - Get Free Report) last posted its quarterly earnings results on Thursday, October 16th.
-The company reported GBX 133.70 earnings per share for the quarter.
-Whitbread had a net margin of 8.08% and a return on equity of 6.83%.
-As a group, equities analysts forecast that Whitbread plc will post 227.1851852 EPS for the current fiscal year.
+Whitbread (LON:WTB - Get Free Report) last released its quarterly earnings results on Thursday, October 16th.
+The company reported GBX 133.70 EPS for the quarter.
+Whitbread had a return on equity of 6.83% and a net margin of 8.08%.
+Sell-side analysts anticipate that Whitbread plc will post 227.1851852 earnings per share for the current year.

 About Whitbread